HimanshubhusanRath/miscellaneous/secured-server/readme.md

 Steps to enable HTTPS in an local application
 ==============================================
-1. 'mkcert' is a tool that generates valid TLS certificate.
+1. 'mkcert' is a tool for generating locally-trusted TLS (development) certificates.
 To install it, run
     <pre>brew install mkcert </pre>
 3. 'Certificate Authority' is responsible for the certificates created in your system.
 To create and install a CA (certificate authority) in your machine, run
    <pre> mkcert -install </pre>